 My PhD focuses on new industrial (path) creation and the spatial evolution of new industries over time.

 I’m looking at path creation in the evolution of North East England’s offshore wind and printable electronics industries.

 I'm doing this with reference to new theories associated with evolutionary economic geography.

 I chose to study a PhD at CURDS because of its standing and reputation in the local and regional academic and policy community.

 particularly related to territorial innovation and new industrial path creation, that match my own.

 As someone studying part-time, I value the flexibility and ongoing support provided by my PhD supervisors.

 Along with face-to-face bi-monthly meetings, it’s important I have tutors I can approach on an ad-hoc basis.

 Both my PhD supervisors give me this support.

-It’s a cracking night out!
-Aside from that, the people are really friendly, transport links are great, sporting, social & cultural attractions aplenty.
-Only downside to living and studying in Newcastle is it rains and snows a lot!
+It’s a cracking night out.
+The people are friendly, transport links are great, sporting, social & cultural attractions aplenty.
+The only downside is it rains and snows a lot.